Upcoming Active Bystandership Events

-Structure: The inaugural ABLE T3 event will be structured as a fully-interactive 2+ day virtual training program, which will include interactive discussion, scenario-based role play, and a variety of hands-on activities.
-Participants will be expected to complete assigned pre-event reading, attend the full ABLE training, and perform a critiqued practice teaching session before receiving their certificate.
+Structure: The ABLE Train The Trainer event is a fully-interactive 2+ day virtual training program, which includes interactive discussion, scenario-based role play, and a variety of hands-on activities.

-Cost: Free to departments willing to commit to creating a culture of active bystandership and peer intervention through policy, training, support, and accountability.
+Cost: Free to departments committing to creating a culture of active bystandership and peer intervention through policy, training, support, and accountability.
 The ABLE Standards to which departments must commit in order to send instructors to the T3 training event are available HERE.

-Application Note: To participate in the ABLE Project T3 event, you will have to submit the following FOUR letters:
+Application Note: To participate in the ABLE Project T3 event, you must submit the following FOUR letters: